Fuel poverty service to save £200K for struggling households

 • Establishment of the Community Voluntary and Faith (CVF) winter preparedness group to collectively support residents and communities through the colder months.

-The programme was devised following a research project undertaken by Wirral Council’s Public Health team where residents welcomed qualitative researchers into their homes and shared their experiences of how fuel poverty was affecting their lives, health and housing conditions.
+The programme was devised following a project by Wirral Council’s Public Health team where residents welcomed researchers into their homes and shared their experiences of how fuel poverty was affecting their lives, health and housing conditions.

 I want to thank our residents who have worked with our Public Health team, helping us better understand fuel poverty and its effects on people in our borough.
 This research has been key in shaping our new fuel poverty service, delivered by Energy Projects Plus.